 4.2.1.
 ANS response to stress after unexpected balance loss

 We will collect physiological measurements of EDA, ECG, and respiratory rate with the Biopac system (Biopac Systems Inc. Goleta, CA, USA) using the MP160 Data Acquisition System (DAQ).
 Two Bionomadix wireless transmitter + receiver pairs will be used for 1) ECG + Respiratory and 2) EDA.
 In addition to the Bionomadix respiration transducer, we will use EL507 electrodes (0.5% chloride salt) for EDA measurements and EL503 pre-gelled electrodes for ECG (Biopac Systems Inc. Goleta, CA, USA) (Figure 3).
-During both the standing and the walking tests, sixty seconds before the first perturbation the subjects will stand/walk without external perturbations.
+During both the standing and the walking tests, 60 seconds before the first perturbation, the subjects will stand/walk without external perturbations.
 This protocol will allow us to examine the effect of unperturbed standing and unperturbed walking on the physiological parameters.
-The participants will rest in a comfortable seated position for five minutes between two task conditions the six perturbed standing trials and the six perturbed walking trials.
+The participants will do the six perturbed standing trials and six perturbed walking trials and rest in a comfortable seated position for five minutes between two task conditions.

-We will collect physiological measurements of EDA, ECG, and respiratory rate in a comfortable seated position for baseline assessement, then 60-seconds before the first perturbation in both perturbed standing and perturbed walking tests, before and after each of six perturbations using the MP160 DAQ, allowing us to examine the three adaptive/resilient behaviors: 1) steady level behavior, 2) descending behavior, and 3) ascending behavior.
-For the current investigation we define resilient behavior as participants who both show steady level behavior, and descending behavior.
+For baseline assessment, we will collect physiological measurements of EDA, ECG, and respiratory rate in a comfortable seated position.
+We will then measure 60 seconds before the first perturbation for the perturbed standing and perturbed walking tests and before and after each of six perturbations using the MP160 DAQ.
+This data will allow us to examine the three adaptive/resilient behaviors: 1) steady-level behavior, 2) descending behavior, and 3) ascending behavior.
+For this proposal, we define resilient behavior as participants who show steady-level behavior and descending behavior.
 We will collect data during all experiment stages using the Biopac system.
-We will then extract from the raw data graphs of physiological parameters over time as an EDA graph (see Figures 4A-C) of absolute values of microSiemens (S) and ECG as a standard strip (mV).
+We will then extract from the raw data graphs of physiological parameters over time as an EDA graph (Figures 4A-C) of absolute values of microSiemens (S) and ECG as a standard strip (mV).

 4.2.2.
-EDA parameters:
+EDA parameters

-We will measure SCL by the tonic component of the skin conductance, which represents the basic autonomic nervous system arousal level.
+We will measure SCL by the tonic component of skin conductance, which represents the basic autonomic nervous system arousal level.

-We will determine SCR, which is the delta of the absolute value of the SCL change following the perturbation.
-An SCR will be determined as an event-specific, direct outcome of the perturbation stimulus if the rise starts 2-5 seconds following the perturbation event[55].
+We will determine SCR, the delta of the absolute value of the SCL change following the perturbation.
+An SCR will be determined as an event-specific, direct outcome of the perturbation stimulus if the rise starts two to five seconds after the event[55].

-We will measure the SCL value at the beginning and the end of the rise (S) (as shown in Figure 4A-C).
+We will measure the SCL value at the beginning and the end of the rise (S) (Figure 4A-C).